StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 - So that $k_j - k_j' ≠ 0$ is guaranteed to be invertible
 - Recall: $w = (k_j - k_j')^{-1} \delta \pmod p$

+---
+# Why do we need a prime modulus?

-Why are pedigree coordinates arbitrary integers?
+But why are pedigree coordinates arbitrary integers?

-- Task tree is $n$-ary
+- Because the task tree is $n$-ary

-- But forking tasks is binary — could pedigree coordinates be binary?
+But forking tasks is binary: one task splits into two

+- Can we assign pedigree with binary coordinates somehow?

 ---
 # IDs instead of pedigrees